 What about alcohol and drugs in the residence halls or apartments?

 Under no circumstance can a student have alcohol or drugs in the residence halls or apartments.

 My son/daughter was supposed to call me when they got back to school but I haven’t heard from them!
 Can you help?

 Please contact the front desk of their residence hall.
-Front Desk telephone numbers are listed on our Contact page.
-The parent can also call the Residential Life office front desk Monday thru Friday 8am-5pm.
+Front Desk telephone numbers are listed on our Contact/Student Staff page.
+The parent can also call the Residential Life office Monday through Friday 8am-5pm at (318) 257-4917.

 How can I apply to be a Resident Assistant (RA)?

 Any student wanting to be an RA will need to register for the Counseling 201 class.
 You can get more information from any RA, Hall Director, or Coordinator.

 The application for Residential Life makes you eligible to move into an apartment at any time during your stay on our campus.
 There is NOT a separate application for residence halls and apartments.